graisondangor/cuny-advanced-data-journalism/README.md

 *   Get data from APIs and JSON files from the web
 *   Do social network analysis with Python
 *   Do and publish data visualizations with Python Matplotlib
-*   Be confident using the command line and to do quick data analysis with existing tools (options VisData, CSVKit or XSV, Agathe), version controlling and backing up your data with Git and Github.
+*   Be confident using the command line and to do quick data analysis with existing tools, version controlling and backing up your data with Git and Github.